octobercms/docs/3.x/tailor/components/section.md

 ## Basic Usage

 The following creates a section for the **Blog\Author** entry and locates it using the `:slug` routing parameter.
-This page will be used when previewing the blog authors in the backend panel.

 The component is assigned a name **author** using the component alias and this is the variable name that becomes available to the page.
 The author name is displayed as a title by accessing the `{{ author.title }}` Twig variable.

 ```ini
 url = "author/:slug"